 Electrical burns happen when the body comes in contact with an electric current.
 Our internal systems are not resistant to electricity, so you may be injured if a strong jolt enters your body.
 The most common cause of an electrical burn is coming in contact with an extension cord where the insulation material has worn away.
-Low-voltage electrical burns can also occur in the mouth, most commonly when young children place non-insulated cords in their mouth.
+Low-voltage electrical burns can also occur in the mouth, most commonly when young children place non-insulated cords in their mouths.
 A burn may appear on your skin if an electric current runs through your body.
-These burns can be treated like a thermal or chemical burn.
+These burns can be treated like thermal or chemical burns.
 However, if you come in contact with an electric current, you should seek emergency medical attention immediately.
 Electricity can affect internal tissues and muscles and have long-term, negative effects on your health.

 A friction burn can occur when skin repeatedly rubs against another surface or is scraped against a hard surface.
 Like other burns, friction burns are categorized into degrees.
-Many friction burns are first degree and often heal on their own within three to six days.
+Many friction burns are first-degree and often heal on their own within three to six days.
 You can use a moisturizing cream at home to care for it.
 For more serious friction burns, you should seek medical care immediately.

 Cancer patients undergoing radiation therapy may suffer from an injury known as a radiation burn.
 High-energy radiation is used to shrink or kill cancerous cells, and when it passes through the body, skin cells may be damaged.
 If you’re frequently receiving radiation treatments, your skin cells may not have enough time to regenerate, and sores or ulcers may develop.
-The term “burn” is a misnomer for these wounds, because the skin has not been burned.
+The term “burn” is a misnomer for these wounds because the skin has not been burned.
 However, the wounds can look and feel like burns.
 Skin must regenerate for the wounds to heal, which can take two to four weeks for mild skin reactions or a few months for more serious reactions.

 Care for radiation burns includes: